confidential-containers/confidential-containers/quickstart.md

 #### Create custom resource for enclave-cc

 **Note** For `enclave-cc` certain configuration changes, such as setting the URI of the KBS, must be made **before** applying the custom resource.
+Please refer to the [guide](./guides/enclave-cc.md#configuring-enclave-cc-custom-resource-to-use-a-different-kbc) to modify the enclave-cc configuration.

 Please see the [enclave-cc guide](./guides/enclave-cc.md) for more information.

 `enclave-cc` is a form of Confidential Containers that uses process-based isolation.